-In 1972, David was a visiting student and guest scholar in the Cambridge, Ma. home of Professor John Kenneth Galbraith (author of "The New Industrial State").
-Dr. Galbraith was the United States ambassador to India under President John F. Kennedy and chair of the Department of Economics at Harvard University.
+In 1972, David was a guest in the Cambridge, Ma. home of Professor John Kenneth Galbraith ("The New Industrial State"), Department of Economics at Harvard University and United States' ambassador to India under President John F. Kennedy.

 David is also a licensed real estate professional and has dedicated himself to addressing the needs of fair housing while aggressively opposing predatory lending.

 On August 16, 1977 David was visiting Graceland, the home of Elvis Presley, and left shortly before Elvis was found unconscious and taken to the hospital.
 On January 8, 1993, Elvis' birthday, David was honored by Graceland and the United States Postal Service as the recipient of the first officially canceled Elvis Presley first day cover, recognized by the American Philatelic Society as a great national treasure.

 David, along with other students, placed WLYX, Lynx Radio, at Southwestern College at Memphis (now Rhodes College), on the air in 1971.
 He was a periodic and regular contributor to the station hosting his own program throughout the years 1971 through 1992.